-Data is the lifeblood of an organization which forms the basis for many critical business decisions.
-However, organizations should have an extensive process in place to ensure the viability of data, as accurate data can help deliver valuable results.
-Therefore, to capitalize on the explosive growth of big data, businesses need to employ a data quality framework first before they can start extracting actionable insights from information.
+Data is the lifeblood of an organization that forms the basis for many critical business decisions.
+However, organizations should have an extensive data quality process flow to ensure the viability of data, as accurate data can help deliver valuable results.
+Therefore, to capitalize on the explosive growth of big data, businesses need to employ a data quality management framework first before they can start extracting actionable insights from information.
 A data quality management framework ensures consistency, accuracy, and validity of data.

 What is Data Quality Management?

 Data quality management (DQM) refers to the set of business practices that involve employing the right people, processes, and technologies to derive actionable insights from the available information.
-A well-established data quality framework ensures that data quality framework is maintained throughout the data lifecycle.
+A well-established data quality framework ensures that the data quality process flow is maintained throughout the data lifecycle.

-As part of a DQM plan, users specify certain data quality checks throughout the data journey to eliminate any inconsistencies or errors and to ensure reliable data for analytics and business intelligence processes.
+For example, as part of a corporate data quality management plan, users specify certain data quality checks throughout the data journey to eliminate any inconsistencies or errors and ensure reliable data for analytics and business intelligence processes.

 Research shows that 40 percent of business initiatives fail to achieve their targets due to data quality problems.
-Hence, it is critical for data stewards to identify the root causes of bad data quality and build a robust data profiling and validation plan to improve the accuracy of information used for decision making.
+Hence, data stewards must identify the root causes of bad data quality and build a robust data profiling and validation plan to improve the accuracy of information used for decision making.

 According to 451 Research, the top three reasons for poor data quality include: